asaadsaad/CS571-Final-Project/README.md

 ### Application specifications and requirements
 You will create a mobile application to help users find assistance from volunteers during the time of the novel covid-19 pandemic.

-Your app should be able to track user's location and display a map for volunteers who offer their time to help other people in need.
+Your app should be able to track the user's location and display a map for volunteers who offer their time to help other people in need.

 Users will be able to change their volunteering state (on/off).
 Your system will only show those who have their volunteering state 'on'.
 Users should be able to update their volunteering state easily.